Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research...

 References for All Submissions

 Limit references to those that best support the text.
-Cite references in the text according to the style outlined in the Publication Manual of the American Psychological Association, sixth edition, and format the reference list in APA style.
-Cite current primary sources only.
+Cite references in the text according to the style outlined in the Publication Manual of the American Psychological Association, 7th edition, and format the reference list in APA 7th edition style.
+Cite current, primary sources only.
 Include DOI numbers for all sources for which they are available.
+JAPNA will review all citations to preprints.
+If the preprint has been published in a journal, the citation should be to the published version and not the preprint.
+When citing a preprint in the text, add (PREPRINT) in the parentheses after the author’s name and year.
+In the reference list, add (Preprint) after the repository name.

 - A Title and Note for each table must be included in the manuscript main document.

-- All symbols should be explained in the Note.
+- All symbols and abbreviations should be explained in the Note.

-- Credit for any previously published work must be given in the Note, along with a statement about permissions.
+- Credit for any previously published work in the table must be given in the Note, along with a statement about permissions.
 For example, “Permission to adapt this table for this article was provided by Sage.”
+Permission usually requires specific wording accompanying that content.
+Please include this specific wording in the table note.

 - A Title and Note for each figure must be included in the manuscript main document.

-- All symbols should be explained in the Note.
+- All symbols and abbreviations should be explained in the Note.

 - Credit for any previously published work must be given in the Note, along with a statement about permissions.
-For example, “Permission to adapt this table for this article was provided by Sage.”
+For example, “Permission to adapt this figure for this article was provided by Sage.”
+Permission usually requires specific wording accompanying that content.
+Please include this specific wording in the figure note.

-If permission is needed for a figure it is the responsibility of the author to obtain permission from the copyright holder and pay for any expenses incurred.
-For Sage Publication permission guidelines, please refer to the following URL:
+- If permission is needed for a figure, it is the responsibility of the author to obtain permission from the copyright holder and pay for any expenses incurred.
+For Sage Publication permission guidelines, please refer to the following URL: https://us.sagepub.com/en-us/nam/copyright-and-permissions.

 - Upload a separate file for each figure as a .TIF, .JPG, or .EPS file.